datofauna/tutorial-template/docs/source/usage.rst

    (.venv) $ pip install

+Also .NET compiler

 Using PostMan
 ----------------

 Import API Collection
 Setting environments
 Authentication
+Send a request
+Create a new request

 To retrieve a list of random ingredients, you can use the ``lumache.get_random_ingredients()`` function: